brianbaldock/Docker-DuckDuckGo_Search/readme.md

 ## Notes and Limitations

-- This service adds a random delay (1.5–3.5 seconds) to help avoid potential rate limiting from DuckDuckGo.
+- This service adds a random delay (1.5–3.5 seconds).
 - For repeated searches, an in-memory LRU cache is used (`@lru_cache`) to reduce duplicate requests.
 - Only the last 100 unique searches are cached.
 - `max_results` is limited to a maximum of **5** to keep responses concise.